What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 COINS AND CAR KEYS

 Coins for vending machines if you need to get some food at a gig.
-Sometimes the car is too far to go back and get money so it’s a good idea to have a few extra dollars in your case.
+Sometimes, the car is too far to go back and get money, so it's a good idea to have a few extra dollars in your case.

 Sometimes we will use a few coins or dollars as seed money when we were busking.
 It’s always a good idea to put a few dollars in your case to let people know you are busking.
 We typically would collect more money busking if we put a few higher bills in the case to get it started, 1-$20 dollar bill, 1 – $5 dollar bill, a few $1 bill.
 Just a suggestion.